Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Grinnell Lake - Roads and Destinations

-Grinnell Glacier Overlook (Unofficial) Hike: Location and Direction
+Grinnell Glacier Hike: Location and Direction

 The place sits approximately 16 miles north of the Going-to-the-Sun Road and has its own entrance.
 Upon arrival, continue on along Route 3 for 4.5 miles until you reach the Grinnell Glacier trailhead.